KeaneTaecha/QuoteFlow/docs/HEADER_SHEET_GUIDE.md

 ## Price Multipliers

 The system applies finish multipliers to base prices:
-- **Anodized Aluminum**: 1.2x base price
+- **Anodized Aluminum**: Uses the Anodized Multiplier from Header sheet
-- **White Powder Coated**: 1.35x base price
+- **White Powder Coated**: Uses the Powder Coated Multiplier from Header sheet
+- **Other Paint**: Uses the Other Paint Multiplier from Header sheet

 These multipliers are applied when loading prices from the database.
+The multipliers are configured per product in the Header sheet.

 ## Troubleshooting